 Core training is an extremely popular exercise trend that can provide many benefits from improving aesthetic appearance to reducing low-back soreness.
 Any muscle which attaches the legs to the pelvis, the pelvis to the spine and rib cage or simply runs along the spine can be considered a muscle involved with either stabilizing or moving the core.
 There are a number of different ways to strengthen these muscles with the most effective exercises being ones that train the core muscles when the body is standing up in a vertical position.
 Lying down for core training does not fully engage the muscles of the hips, abdominals and low-back and can lead to muscles imbalances that could eventually cause injury.

-If we can understand how core muscles function during gait, then we can develop an understanding of how to strengthen them properly.
-During the gait cycle the pelvis rotates as each leg swings forward while the thoracic spine rotate in the opposite direction in reaction to the motion of the arms.
-When the right arm swings forward the left arms swings backwards causing the rib cage to rotate to the left on the thoracic spine.
-At the same time the left leg is swinging forward while the right is moving back into extension causing the pelvis to rotate to the right.
+2 If we can understand how core muscles function during gait, then we can develop an understanding of how to strengthen them properly.
+When you’re walking your left leg will swing forward at the same time as your right arm – this causes the pelvis and spine to counter-rotate, as the right arm swings forward, the left arms swings backwards causing the rib cage to rotate to the left on the thoracic spine; at the same time the left leg is swinging forward while the right is moving back into extension causing the pelvis to rotate to the right. (the photo above shows an exercise replicating this action).

-The muscles of the core are designed to facilitate these actions making them smooth and efficient.
-Based on its design the function of the core is to be the transmission of the body responsible for using forces created by gravity and ground reaction to create forward motion while walking.
+3 Many people, including several popular social media “fitness influencers” fail to realize these fundamental biomechanics; the muscles of the core are designed to facilitate these actions making them smooth and efficient.
+Based on the structures of the spine and muscular system, the function of the core is to be the transmission of the body responsible for using forces created by gravity and ground reaction to create forward motion while walking.
 That’s right; the actual purpose of our core muscles is to work effectively and efficiently while the body is standing in an upright, vertical position.

 If the trunk rotates over the pelvis when you walk does lying on the ground to do a typical crunch in a single plane of motion look like the most effective way to enhance core strength?
 Probably not.

-If we truly want to train the core the way it is designed to work we need to get off of the floor and train the muscles from a standing position so they learn how to stabilize the body in a field of gravity.
-Standing up to integrate the muscles and improve their ability to produce multi-planar strength.
-Some of my favorite core exercises are featured here.
+If we truly want to train the core the way it is designed, GET OFF THE FLOOR and train the muscles from a standing position so they learn how to stabilize the body in a field of gravity.
+Doing exercises from a standing position can help integrate the actions of both lower and upper-body muscles helping them to improve their ability to generate the strength to move the body in multiple directions.